 Whether treating a tiny fish or a five-ton elephant, our veterinary clinicians and pathologists deliver expert diagnostic and emergency care to a diverse array of terrestrial and aquatic species.
 We care for more than 16,000 fish, amphibians, reptiles, birds, and mammals of over 1,000 species at WCS's five New York City facilities—the Bronx Zoo, New York Aquarium, and the Central Park, Queens, and Prospect Park Zoos.
 The 15,000 sq. ft.
 Aquatic Animal Health Center at the New York Aquarium and the veterinary clinics at the Central Park, Queens, and Prospect Park Zoos serve as our bases in each park.

-Based at the Bronx Zoo and as one of only a few zoo-based, exotic animal and wildlife diagnostic pathology services in the world, the Department of Pathology and Disease Investigation has consistently been a leader in diagnosing animal diseases throughout its history.
-Through their expertise, and in conjunction with WCS's clinical and field veterinarians, curatorial scientists, and field scientists, our pathologists are uniquely positioned to investigate diseases (including those that are emergent), of captive and free-ranging terrestrial and marine animals in WCS's NY-based collections and wild animals around the globe.
-Primary anatomic pathology activities include gross necropsy examination and microscopy, which form the critical foundation on which all of our diagnostic investigations are based.
-The recent addition and ongoing development of in-house molecular diagnostics provides enhanced options for disease diagnostics and pathogen discovery at the Bronx Zoo and genetic testing (DNA ‘barcoding’) for species identification.
-This research effort includes the creation of post-doctoral research position in molecular diagnostics to further develop these DNA based tests, including polymerase chain reaction, for application to zoo and aquarium species and diseases.
+The WCS’ Pathology Department is one of oldest and one of only a few zoo-based, exotic animal and wildlife diagnostic pathology services in the world.
+As leaders in the field of zoo animal and wildlife pathology, and in conjunction with WCS's clinical and field veterinarians, curatorial scientists, and field scientists, our pathologists are uniquely positioned to investigate diseases (including those that are emergent), of captive and free-ranging terrestrial and marine animals in WCS's NY-based collections and wild animals around the globe.
+Primary anatomic pathology activities include gross necropsy examination and microscopy, which form the critical foundation upon which all of our diagnostic investigations are based.
+The addition in 2010 of an in-house molecular diagnostics laboratory provides enhanced options for diagnosis and discovery of pathogens of conservation concern, and the development of tools for detecting rare and endangered species through the use of environmental DNA and for species identification in illegally traded wildlife products.
+Training opportunities include an anatomic pathology residency and fellowship, and post-doctoral training in molecular diagnostics.

-The dedicated staff of Department of Pathology and Disease Investigation consists of three veterinary pathologists with specialty certification in anatomic pathology, a veterinary pathology resident, a post-doctoral molecular diagnostics fellow, a part-time pathology technician, two histotechnicians, and a medical records specialist.
-Facilities and equipment include a large necropsy suite, Biosafety Level 3 biocontainment glovebox, tissue trim room, full-service histology laboratory, molecular diagnostics laboratory, extensive biomaterials archives and training resource materials, multi-headed microscope, digital imaging equiment, offices, a conference room, and a library.
+The dedicated staff of our Pathology Department consists of three veterinary pathologists with specialty certification in anatomic and clinical pathology, a veterinary pathology resident or fellow, post-doctoral molecular diagnostics fellows, a pathology technician, two histology technicians, and a medical records specialist.
+Facilities and equipment include a large necropsy suite, full-service histology laboratory, molecular diagnostics laboratory, extensive biomaterials archives and training resource materials, multi-headed microscope, digital imaging equipment, offices, a conference room, and a library.